eye3/nkit4py/README.md

 **With XML-to-Python-data possibilities you can:**

 - Simply convert XML to Python data with the same structure.
+  Usual Python Dict objects as well as collections.OrderedDict objects can be created.

 - Convert XML to Python data with the structure, which is different from the structure of XML source (using mapping).